You may be able to claim between £100 and £3,000 to assist you with your studies if you meet all the following:

 - you must be in genuine hardship and unable to manage any shortfall between your income and expenditure

-How to apply for the hardship grant
+How to apply for the NHS Hardship Grant

 You should apply by email and provide:

 - details and evidence of your daily income and expenses

 - confirmation that you have applied for other available funding, such as student loans and university hardship funds

 - confirmation from your university that they support your NHS Bursary Hardship Grant application

 - bank statements for the last three months

 - written confirmation from your university confirming you have made an application for their hardship fund (or similar)